-You must accept potential love interests just as they are, not what they could be.
-You must open your heart to the truth of their story and see them as a whole person, and not someone who you should mold into your idea of what you want them to be.
+Accept potential love interests just as they are, not what they could be.
+Open your heart to the truth of their story and see them as a whole person, and not someone you should mold into your idea of what you want them to be.

 Here are four ways that can develop this sensitivity:

 1. Get clear on your ‘negotiable’ and ‘non-negotiable’ partner traits: Accepting the imperfections in a potential partner doesn’t mean that you should compromise on your standards.
 In fact, it’s essential that you’re clear on the key qualities that are important to you, based on your needs and goals.
 Think about your previous relationships and ask yourself what worked, what didn’t work, and what each experience taught you about what matters most to you in a partner.

 You’re not going find everything in one person (because no one’s perfect!), so it helps to create three lists: negotiables (qualities you’re willing to compromise on), non-negotiables (essential traits you require in a partner), and deal breakers (the big no-no’s that cancel out everything else).
 Avoid getting too attached to your list and to see potential partners as whole living beings, instead of objects being evaluated based on a checklist.